QuincyChengAtWork/katacoda-scenarios/conjur-oss-on-kubernetes/step2.md

 ## 5. Installation Completed!

-Congralutions!
+Congratulations!
 Conjur has been successfully deployed to Kubernetes!